NVIDIA/cuda-quantum/docs/sphinx/install.rst

       --commandline 'vscode-setup tunnel --name cuda-quantum-dgx --accept-server-license-terms'

 Go to the `job portal <https://bc.ngc.nvidia.com/jobs>`__, click on the job you just launched, and select the "Log" tab.
-Once the job is running, you should see instructions for how to log into the device.
+Once the job is running, you should see instructions there for how to connect to the device the job is running on.
 These instructions include a link to open and the code to enter on that page; follow the instructions to authenticate.
 Once you have authenticated, you can either
 `open VS Code in a web browser <https://vscode.dev/tunnel/cuda-quantum-dgx/home/cudaq/>`__,